The Blue Ocean Strategy is a strategic framework, mindset, and method for creating new markets without competition.

 Steve Jobs

 A common mistake among leaders is the fear of cannibalizing existing market offers.
-When I talk with leaders I explain that it is better to control your own disruption than be at the mercy of startups and disruptive forces that you have no control over.
+When I talk with leaders I explain that it is better to control your own disruption than be at the mercy of startups and disruptive forces you have no control over.
 Change will happen regardless of whether you think it should.

 What Is Value Innovation?